undisbeliever/terrific-audio-driver/docs/mml-syntax.md

     * Vibrato will add or subtract a `pitch_offset_per_tick` value to the S-DSP `PITCH` register in a sawtooth pattern on every tick.
     * `quarter_wavelength_in_ticks` value controls the rate of vibrato.
     * Manual vibrato will disable MP Vibrato.
-    * Calling a subroutine will disables manual vibrato.
+    * Manual vibrato will persist across subroutine calls.

  * `MP0` - Disable MP vibrato
  * `MP<depth_in_cents>,<quarter_wavelength_in_ticks>` - MP Vibrato